Dino Bravo: Alliance with Earthquake (1989–1991)

-On January 7, 1991 Dino Bravo faced Davey Boy Smith at a WWF Superstars taping in Huntsville, AL. After Smith pinned Bravo, manager Jimmy Hart accidentally hit Greg Valentine, leading The Hammer to attack both Hart and Bravo.
-He participated in the 1991 Royal Rumble on January 19 in Miami, Fl and was the first man eliminated, being tossed over the top rope by the now babyface Greg Valentine.
-On January 28 in Macon, GA Bravo and Earthquake teamed up to face Hulk Hogan and Tugboat on the Main Event V prime time special on NBC, and were defeated.
-Next, Bravo faced Valentine on the February 24th edition of Prime Time Wrestling in a match between the two former New Dream Team partners; Valentine won via disqualification after Earthquake interfered.
+On January 7, 1991, Bravo faced Davey Boy Smith at a WWF Superstars taping in Huntsville, Alabama.
+After Smith pinned Bravo, manager Jimmy Hart accidentally hit Greg Valentine, leading Valentine to attack both Hart and Bravo.
+Bravo participated in the 1991 Royal Rumble on January 19 in Miami, Florida and was the first man eliminated, being tossed over the top rope by the now babyface Greg Valentine.
+On January 28 in Macon, Georgia, Bravo and Earthquake teamed up to face Hulk Hogan and Tugboat at The Main Event V, and were defeated.
+Next, Bravo faced Valentine on the February 24 edition of Prime Time Wrestling in a match between the two former New Dream Team partners; Valentine won via disqualification after Earthquake interfered.

-Bravo moved on to a house show series with fellow power wrestler Davey Boy Smith and lost in every encounter in February.
+Bravo moved on to a house show series against fellow power wrestler Davey Boy Smith and lost in every encounter in February.
 As March began he faced Tito Santana, Big Bossman, Greg Valentine, and Jim Duggan in various house show matches and was defeated in all.
-Now riding a lengthy losing streak entering WrestleMania VII, the Canadian strongman faced former Intercontinental Champion Kerry Von Erich.
-Bravo was again defeated, and then faced Greg Valentine on the April 2nd edition of Prime Time Wrestling.
-Once more he was pinned.
+Now riding a lengthy losing streak entering WrestleMania VII, Bravo lost to Kerry Von Erich at the pay-per-view.
+After losing to Greg Valentine on the April 2nd edition of Prime Time Wrestling, Bravo took a three-month sabbatical from the WWF.

-Following WrestleMania VII he would take a three month sabbatical and would not return until a house show on June 22, 1991 in Boston, MA.
-Substituting for Hercules, he lost once more to Kerry Von Erich.
+Final appearances (1991–1992)

-He returned to television on July 1 at Prime Time Wrestling taping and finally ended his losing streak by pinning Shane Douglas in a match recorded in Madison Square Garden.
-Nine days on July 9 at an episode of WWF Superstars recorded in Alberta, he appeared without his dyed blond hair and interrupted fellow Jimmy Hart stablemate The Mountie and struck him to turn babyface.
+Bravo returned to action with the WWF at a house show on June 22, 1991 in Boston, Massachusetts.
+Substituting for Hercules, he lost to Kerry Von Erich.
+He returned to television on July 1 at a Prime Time Wrestling taping and finally ended his losing streak by pinning Shane Douglas in a match recorded in Madison Square Garden.

+On July 9 at an episode of WWF Superstars recorded in Alberta, Bravo appeared without his dyed blond hair and interrupted fellow Jimmy Hart stablemate The Mountie and struck him to turn babyface.
 His next appearance on WWF TV came on August 5, 1991 (at the Alberta taping) as a babyface (without Jimmy Hart or dyed-blonde hair), now being billed as the "Canadian Strongman, Dino Bravo" in victories over Louie Spicolli and Shane Douglas (who had also defeated Bravo on January 3, 1991, at a house show in Scranton, Pennsylvania).
-Bravo then began a short run on Montreal house shows as a face and defeated The Mountie (Jacques Rougeau) on October 27, 1991.
+Bravo then began a short run on Montreal house shows as a face and defeated The Mountie on October 27, 1991.

 While still on the WWF roster, Bravo traveled to Capitol Sports Promotions and made his debut on September 27, 1991.
 Teaming with Fidel Sierra he lost to Carlos Colon and Invader #1.
-On November 2, 1991 he would face Colon for the vacated Universal Championship, losing to the veteran wrestler.
+On November 2, 1991 he faced Colon for the vacant WWC Universal Heavyweight Championship, losing to the veteran wrestler.